Bluffton IT Support Guide

 Outsourcing IT provides better availability in support.
 Internal hires take vacations or get sick.
 Outsourcing IT ensures that support is always available and that there are no knowledge silos.

-So, in general, Charlotte organizations should consider outsourced IT support.
+So, in general, Bluffton organizations should consider outsourced IT support.
 But there are two scenarios when outsourcing becomes even more beneficial:

 Many mid-sized companies start and grow without a dedicated IT resource.
 They may have someone internally who wears “IT support” as one of many hats – maybe the head of operations or the office manager.
 Or they may work with an IT provider on a break-fix basis (calling for occasional service when it’s needed and paying an hourly rate).